-Students have the opportunity to produce a large body of work and a portfolio at Level Two that becomes a gateway for university entry.
-We offer Visual Arts Merit and Excellence subject endorsement at Level One, Two and Three and Scholarship at Level Three should a student be a strong candidate.
-All individual Level Three Visual Arts subjects offer 14 external credits per course and are all university approved subjects.
+Students have the opportunity to produce a large body of work and a portfolio at Level Three that becomes a gateway for university entry.
+We offer Visual Arts Merit and Excellence subject endorsement at Level One, Two and Three and Scholarship at Level Three, should a student be a strong candidate.
+Each Level Three Visual Arts subject offers 14 external credits per course and are all university approved subjects.